 A. During the January intersession, we offer either a course on Global Music Management at NYU London or a course on Emerging Models and Markets for Music in Rio de Janeiro.

 Q: What are the costs of tuition and fees?

 A. View current tuition and fees information.

 Q: Is on-campus housing offered for graduate students?

 A. There is limited graduate housing available, up to a maximum of one year.
 Visit the Graduate Student Housing.

 Q: Can I speak with a faculty member / current student / alum?

-A. Please call the Music and Performing Arts office at 212-998-5424 to schedule a phone or in-office appointment with one of our faculty advisers.
+A. Please call the Music and Performing Arts office at 212-998-5424 to schedule a phone, virtual or in-office appointment with one of our faculty advisers.
 You can also email us to ask about contacting a current student, based on availability.
-For information about our alumni, please visit our VELOCITY blog.

 Q: What special admissions requirements are there for international students?

 A. View application guidelines for international graduate students.